 Last update: February 15 2019

 This is probably one of the most important tags to use on your website.
-In HTML, you can create headlines in 6 different sizes.
+In HTML, you can create headings in 6 different sizes.
 In recent years, the popularity this tag has risen, thanks to the importance of it for ranking in search engines.
-However, used without the help CSS, this tag can cause you a headache.
+However, used without the help of CSS, this tag can cause you a headache.

-Adding A Headline
+Adding A Heading

 <title>my own homepage</title>